gael-vanderlee/whai/README.md

 This command:
 - Opens your normal shell (bash, zsh, fish, or PowerShell) with identical behavior
 - Records all commands and outputs to a session log
-- Provides deep context (commands + outputs) to whai without requiring tmux
+- Provides commands + outputs to whai without requiring tmux
-- Preloads the LLM library, making future `whai` calls significantly faster (1-4 seconds faster)

-The recorded session behaves exactly like your normal shell - same prompt, keybindings, history, and environment.
+The recorded session behaves exactly like your normal shell.
 The only difference is that `whai` can now access full command outputs for better assistance.

-**To exit:** Type `exit` in the shell to return to your previous terminal.
+To exit: Type `exit` in the shell to return to your previous terminal.

-**Options:**
+Options:
 ```zsh
 # Launch with a specific shell
 whai shell --shell zsh